yeti/signals/README.md

 6. Better logging (use different terminal colors for warnings/progress messages)
 7. Figure out a best-way to handle generator specific arguments (click has some utilities built-in for prompting)
 8. Documentation (ex. a demo app w/ demo api schema file)
+9. Create setup.py for pip installing and make a release for pypi
+    * Part of this would include making this a command you could run from anywhere (yak_communication vs. python -m yak_communication)
+10. Prompt user if xcode is open when generating core data file